Live trading

 Queue management

-Purpose: Handles the internal buffering of orders and events to ensure smooth processing and to prevent system overloads.
+Purpose: Handles the internal buffering of order events to ensure smooth processing and to prevent system resource overloads.

 Strategy configuration